fandora-network/docs/docs/maintain/validate/technical-faqs.md

 **Error**: "dpkg: error processing archive matic-heimdall_1.0.0_amd64.deb (--install): trying to overwrite '/heimdalld-rest-server.service', which is also in package matic-node 1.0.0"

-This occurs mainly because of a previous installation of Polygon on your machine.
+This occurs mainly because of a previous installation of fandora on your machine.
 To resolve you can run:

 `sudo dpkg -r matic-node`

 ### 13. I'm not clear on which Private Key should I add when I generate validator key

-The Private key to be used is your Wallet's ETH address where your Polygon testnet Tokens are stored.
+The Private key to be used is your Wallet's ETH address where your fandora testnet Tokens are stored.
 You can complete the setup with one public-private key pair tied to the address submitted on the form.

 ### 14. Is there a way to know if Heimdall is synced?